 Arthur Charles Scott, Jr., 18, was the son of Arthur Charles Scott, Sr., Vice President of Cherry-Burrell Corporation in Cedar Rapids, which manufactured food processing equipment.
 The Scott family lived in a nice house at 610 Cottage Grove Avenue SE.
 They had resided in Cedar Rapids only a few months, moving there from a Chicago suburb in December 1958.

 Arthur, Jr. attended private schools in the Chicago area.
 In February of 1959, he enrolled at Coe College, carrying fewer than 12 hours.
 He had not declared a major but was said to be interested in journalism.
 He joined a community theater group at the Strand Theater.

 The story Arthur Scott, Jr. told at the time of Marlene’s disappearance — that he parted company with her about 12:30 a.m.
 February 19 outside the Kozy Inn — did not match another account he gave in May after her body was found.
-The second time, he admitted that Marlene was in his car after they left the Kozy Inn and that they drove in the general direction of where her body was dumped.
+The second time, he admitted that Marlene was in his car after they left the Kozy Inn.

 Witnesses saw scratches on Scott’s face the day after Marlene vanished, but he claimed he had gotten them in a fall at home.